KAVE (New Mexico): History

 On July 22, 1936, the Federal Communications Commission (FCC) authorized the Carlsbad Broadcasting Company to construct a new station on 1210 kHz in Carlsbad.
 The company's principals were Barney Hubbs, A. J. Crawford, Jack Hawkins, and Harold Miller; Hawkins and Hubbs also owned the Pecos Enterprise and KIUN in Pecos, Texas.
 The station, which was assigned the call sign KLAH, went on the air September 15, 1937.
-In 1941, the station's call sign was changed to KAVE, a nod to the caves at nearby Carlsbad Caverns; it also moved to 1240 kHz.
+In 1941, the station's call sign was changed to KAVE, a nod to the caves at nearby Carlsbad Caverns; it also moved to 1240 kHz under the terms of the North American Regional Broadcasting Agreement.

 Carlsbad Broadcasting Company sold KAVE to the unrelated Carlsbad Broadcasting Corporation for $22,000 in 1944, after Hawkins and Hubbs decided to focus on KIUN; most of the new owners' principals—Val Lawrence, Gene Rethmeyer, Norman R. Loose, and Edward Talbott—were associated with KROD in El Paso, Texas.
 On May 16, 1955, Carlsbad Broadcasting Corporation applied to the FCC for a construction permit to build a television station on channel 6 in Carlsbad.
 Carlsbad Broadcasting had been planning for three years to build a TV station and had purchased a site on "C" Mountain in 1950.
 Before construction for the TV station began, negotiations were concluded to sell KAVE radio and the television station permit to Voice of the Caverns, a company of the Battison family consisting of Nancy Hewitt and John Battison, so that Val Lawrence could dedicate himself to managing KROD-TV in El Paso; the Battisons put KAVE-TV on the air August 24, 1956.